nicflower/dotfiles/README.md

 - [ ] improve how the directories are handled in the setup script;
 - [ ] define color variables for the messages in the setup script;

+## Acknowledgments
+This setup is heavily inspired by [mischavandenburg's dotfiles](https://github.com/mischavandenburg/dotfiles), thanks for the inspiration.